joaoanes/devops-workshop-pub/slides/day2/1containers.md

 # Docker Image Entrypoint
 <VClickList>

-- **Entrypoint**: The default command that runs when a container starts.
-- You can override the entrypoint to run different commands.
+- You can override the entrypoint to run different commands as what was specified in the dockerfile ENTRYPOINT.

 - Example: Run a bash shell in the Postgres image:
   ```bash
   docker run -it --entrypoint bash postgres